 Bell Buckle is a tiny town located in the state of Tennessee.
-With a population of 500 people and just one neighborhood, Bell Buckle is the 355th largest community in Tennessee.
-Bell Buckle has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 517 people and just one neighborhood, Bell Buckle is the 355th largest community in Tennessee.
+Much of the housing stock in Bell Buckle was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bell Buckle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bell Buckle is a town of professionals, sales and office workers and managers.
-There are especially a lot of people living in Bell Buckle who work in teaching (24.65%), office and administrative support (11.63%) and management occupations (7.44%).
+Bell Buckle is a decidedly white-collar town, with fully 85.32% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bell Buckle is a town of professionals, managers and sales and office workers.
+There are especially a lot of people living in Bell Buckle who work in teaching (17.89%), community and social services (11.01%) and management occupations (10.55%).

 Setting & Lifestyle

-Bell Buckle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bell Buckle does not have a public transit system used by locals to get to and from work.